Elacestrant

-Elacestrant, sold under the brand name Orserdu, is an anticancer medication which is used in the treatment of breast cancer.
+Elacestrant, sold under the brand name Orserdu, is a selective estrogen receptor degrader (SERD) used in the treatment of breast cancer.
 It is taken by mouth.

-Elacestrant is an antiestrogen, or an antagonist of the estrogen receptors, the biological targets of endogenous estrogens such as estradiol.
-The most common side effects of elacestrant include musculoskeletal pain, nausea, increased cholesterol, elevated liver enzymes, increased triglycerides, fatigue, decreased hemoglobin, vomiting, increased ALT, increased AST, decreased sodium, increased creatinine, decreased appetite, diarrhea, headache, constipation, abdominal pain, hot flashes, and upset stomach.
+Elacestrant is an antiestrogen that acts as an antagonist of estrogen receptors, which are the biological targets of endogenous estrogens like estradiol.
+The most common side effects of elacestrant include body pain, nausea and vomiting, increased serum lipids, elevated liver enzymes, fatigue, decreased hemoglobin, raised creatinine, decreased appetite, diarrhea, headache, constipation, abdominal pain, and hot flashes.

-Elacestrant was approved for medical use in the United States in January 2023.
+Elacestrant was approved for medical use in the United States in January 2023, and in the European Union in September 2023.

 Medical uses

-Elacestrant is indicated for the treatment of postmenopausal women or adult men with estrogen receptor (ER)-positive, human epidermal growth factor receptor 2 (HER2)-negative, ESR1-mutated advanced or metastatic breast cancer with disease progression following at least one line of endocrine therapy.
+Elacestrant is indicated for the treatment of postmenopausal women or adult men with estrogen receptor (ER)-positive, human epidermal growth factor receptor 2 (HER2)-negative, ESR1-mutated, advanced or metastatic breast cancer with disease progression following at least one other line of endocrine therapy.

 Pharmacology

 Pharmacodynamics

-Elacestrant is an antiestrogen, or an antagonist of the estrogen receptors, the biological targets of endogenous estrogens like estradiol.
-It is specifically an antagonist of the estrogen receptor alpha (ERα).
-Elacestrant is also a selective estrogen receptor degrader (SERD), in that it induces degradation of the ERα.
+Elacestrant is an antiestrogen that acts as an antagonist of estrogen receptors, specifically targeting the estrogen receptor alpha (ERα), which is the biological target of endogenous estrogens like estradiol.
+Additionally, elacestrant is a selective estrogen receptor degrader (SERD), meaning it induces the degradation of ERα.

 Pharmacokinetics

-The oral bioavailability of elacestrant is approximately 10%.
-Its plasma protein binding is greater than 99% and is independent of concentration.
+Elacestrant has an oral bioavailability of approximately 10%.
+Its plasma protein binding exceeds 99% and remains independent of concentration.
 Elacestrant is metabolized in the liver, primarily by the cytochrome P450 enzyme CYP3A4 and to a lesser extent by CYP2A6 and CYP2C9.
 The elimination half-life of elacestrant is 30 to 50 hours.
-It is excreted 82% in feces and 7.5% in urine.
+It is excreted primarily in feces (82%) and to a lesser extent in urine (7.5%).

 History

-Efficacy was evaluated in EMERALD (NCT03778931), a randomized, open-label, active-controlled, multicenter trial that enrolled 478 postmenopausal women and men with ER-positive, HER2-negative advanced or metastatic breast cancer of which 228 participants had ESR1 mutations.
-Participants were required to have disease progression on one or two prior lines of endocrine therapy, including one line containing a CDK4/6 inhibitor.
-Eligible participants could have received up to one prior line of chemotherapy in the advanced or metastatic setting.
-Participants were randomized (1:1) to receive elacestrant 345 mg orally once daily (n=239) or investigator’s choice of endocrine therapy (n=239), which included fulvestrant (n=166) or an aromatase inhibitor (n=73).
-Randomization was stratified by ESR1 mutation status (detected vs. not detected), prior treatment with fulvestrant (yes vs. no), and visceral metastasis (yes vs. no).
-ESR1 mutational status was determined by blood circulating tumor deoxyribonucleic acid (ctDNA) using the Guardant360 CDx assay and was limited to ESR1 missense mutations in the ligand binding domain.
+The efficacy of elacestrant was evaluated in the EMERALD trial, which was a randomized, open-label, active-controlled, multicenter study involving 478 postmenopausal women and men with ER-positive, HER2-negative advanced or metastatic breast cancer.
+Among them, 228 participants had ESR1 mutations.
+Eligible participants had experienced disease progression on one or two prior lines of endocrine therapy, including one line with a CDK4/6 inhibitor, and could have received up to one prior line of chemotherapy in the advanced or metastatic setting.

+Participants were randomly assigned in a 1:1 ratio to receive either elacestrant 345 mg orally once daily or investigator's choice of endocrine therapy.
+The choices for the control arm included fulvestrant, or an aromatase inhibitor.
+Randomization was stratified based on whether the ESR1 mutation was detected or not, prior treatment with fulvestrant, and presence of visceral metastasis.

 The FDA granted the application for elacestrant priority review and fast track designations.